dowd7/notes/infoSec.md

 Which statement should be included in a policy that defines how data confidentiality should be implemented?

-- how access will be protected
+- data access must be protected from unauthorized individuals

 An e-commerce organization discovers that its web server was compromised using stolen credentials.
 Which solution should be implemented to protect against this type of attack?